 - BIO 5123.
 Cell Signaling This course will provide an understanding of key concepts about cellular signaling mechanisms, and major signaling pathways identified to date about the methods used to study these pathways.
 Three hours per week during spring semester.
 Prerequisite: Cell biology course(s) or permission of the instructor. - BIO 5131.
 Laboratory for Cell Biology Two hours per week.
 To be taken concurrently with BIO 5133.
 Special course fees may apply. - BIO 5133.
 Cell Biology A study of the organization and activities of cells, with emphasis on the ultrastructure and function of cellular organelles.
 Lecture three hours per week.
 Prerequisites: BIO 2013, BIO 2011; CHEM 1023, CHEM 1021. - BIO 5143.
 Pharmacology The study of drugs and their mechanisms of action at the system, cellular, and molecular levels.
-Prerequisites: BIO 2223 OR BIO 3233, BIOL 4104, and CHEM 4243. - BIO 5152.
-Laboratory in BioTechniques I Laboratory techniques in protein chemistry and analytical techniques.
-Techniques also include a variety ofchromatographic methods, electrophoresis, UV-vis spectroscopy and radiochemistry.
-Laboratory 4 hours per week.
+Prerequisites: BIO 2223 OR BIO 3233, BIOL 4104, and CHEM 4243. - BIO 5153.
+Laboratory in BioTechniques I Laboratory techniques in DNA/RNA isolation, analysis and applications, including PCR, reverse transcriptase PCR, high-throughput sequencing sample preparation for gene expression products.
+Laboratory 6 hours per week.
 Special course fees may apply.
+Dual listed as BIO 4153.
 Prerequisite, BIO 3013.
-Spring. - BIO 5154.
-Laboratory in BioTechniques II Laboratory techniques in DNA/RNA isolation, analysis and applications, including PCR, reverse transcriptase PCR, recombinant DNA and the production of gene expression products.
-Laboratory 8 hours per week.
+Fall. - BIO 5163.
+Laboratory in BioTechniques II Laboratory techniques in protein expression and functional analysis including recombinant DNA, protein expression systems, protein chemistry, chromatographic methods, and other analytical techniques.
+Laboratory 6 hours per week.
 Special course fees may apply.
-Prerequisite, BIO 5152.
-Fall. - BIO 5201.
+Dual listed as BIO 4163.
+Prerequisites, BIO 5153 or permission of instructor.
+Spring. - BIO 5201.
 Laboratory for Issues in Human Ecology Two hours per week.
 To be taken concurrently with BIO 5202.
 Special course fees may apply. - BIO 5202.
 Issues in Human Ecology A broad ecological approach demonstrating problems of modern society such as environmental deterioration, hunger, and resources depletion.
 Lecture two hours per week. - BIO 5213.
 Human Genetics Current advances in the understanding of the human genome.
 Lecture three hours per week.
 Prerequisite: BIO 3013. - BIO 5301.
 Aquatic Entomology Identification, life histories, ecology of aquatic arthropods, with emphasis on freshwater insects.
 For students in wildlife management, fisheries management, aquatic biology, and advanced entomology.
 Lecture one hour per week.
-Prerequisites: BIO 3301, 3303: BIO 3023 OR BIO 4371 AND 4373. - BIO 5302.
+Prerequisites: BIO 3301, 3303; BIO 3023 OR BIO 4371 AND 4373. - BIO 5302.
 Laboratory for Aquatic Entomology Four hours per week.
 To be taken concurrently with BIO 5301.
-Special course fees may apply. - BIO 5303.
-Forensic Entomology The life history, ecology, and behavior of insects and related arthropods and how they affect the interpretation of potential crime scenes. - BIO 5311.
+Special course fees may apply. - BIO 5311.
 Fishery Biology A study of identification, ecology, food habits, management, and behavior of fishes.
 Lecture one hour per week.
 Prerequisites: BIO 1301,1303. - BIO 5312.
 Laboratory for Fishery Biology Four hours per week.
 To be taken concurrently with BIO 5311.
 Special course fees may apply. - BIO 5322.
 Biology of Marine Mammals Laboratory Hands on experience on the classification, anatomy, and behavior of marine mammals.
 Concurrent enrollment in BIO 5323.
 Special Course fees may apply.
 Permission of instructor required. - BIO 5323.
 Biology of Marine Mammals This course analyzes the biology of marine mammals based on their adaptations to the aquatic environment from evolutionary, anatomical, physiological, and ecological perspectives.
 Prerequisites will be at least two of the following courses: BIO 3322, BIO 3013, BIO 3033, and permission of the instructor. - BIO 5332.
 Animal Histology Microscopic survey of cells and tissues of vertebrate organ systems.
 This is a pre-existing undergraduate course (BIO 4332).
 The graduate version will require grad students to investigate selected methods/topics beyond what is expected of undergrads.
 No prerequisites.